dievus/Oh365UserFinder/README.md

 ![Oh365UserFinderScan](/images/o365UserFinderscan.png)

 ### Acknowledgements
-This project is loosely inspired by a tool named o365Creeper developed by Korey Mckinley that was developed in Python2.
 This started as a port over from Python2 to Python3 of a tool named o365Creeper developed by Korey Mckinley, and it quickly spiraled into what it is now.